mcamath/mcamath.github.io/mcamc.md

 The Individual Round comes first and is the most traditional of the 3 rounds.
 There are 20 questions spanning various topics.
 The questions will be similar in difficulty to the AMC 8.

 ### Team Round
-The Team Round comes second, and you will be working within your team of 4-6 students to solve another 20 questions, but now with a twist!
+The Team Round comes second, and you will be working within your team of 4-6 students in a breakout room to solve another 20 questions, but now with a twist!
 This time, all 20 questions will be related to one topic — a topic that you've probably never seen before.
 We will provide enough background information and guidance to help you solve these 20 questions, so be prepared to learn something new.

 ### Live Round
 The Live Round comes last, and you will again be working within your team.
 The style of the questions will be similar to that of the Individual Round, with a slight difficulty increase because you will be working as a team.
 Questions will come in sets of 3, and there are 8 sets of questions.
 The difficulty increases every set.

 It is called the Live Round because this round will be scored in real-time!
-All teams gather in large rooms, where several tables will be set up with graders and questions.
-When the round starts, each team sends one person to pick up the first set of questions and then return back to their team.
-The team works together to solve these 3 questions, and when the team is done, they send someone to submit their answers and recieve the next set of questions.
-Answers may not be changed after they are submitted, and answers will be graded on the spot, with the results immediately displayed on screens and projectors around the room.
+Teams will recieve one set of 3 at a time and when the team is done with a set, they will submit their answers and receive the next set of questions.
+Answers may not be changed after they are submitted, and answers will be graded on the spot, with the results immediately displayed online.

 ### Scoring
 We designed our scoring system to give more points to harder questions, as well as to prevent ties.
 Each person's individual score comes from the Individual Round, while the team overall score depends on the average of Individual Round scores, the Team Round score, and the Live Round score, with each component equally important.